Full program video: pending

-Join us for this reading by Poetry Center Book Award winner Ashley Toliver, for her work Spectra (Coffee House Press, 2018).
-She'll be joined by award judge Jason Bayani, reading and in conversation.
-Supported in part by the National Endowment for the Arts, this event is free and open to the public.
+Join us for this reading by Poetry Center Book Award winner Ashley Toliver, for her book Spectra (Coffee House Press).
+She's joined by award judge Jason Bayani, reading his own work, with the two poets in conversation with one another and the audience.
+With emcee, Brent Awa Jensen.

 - Ashley Toliver’s Spectra is an immensely moving work.
 Its three-act structure entrenches within the violent friction between nature and manmade forms and between nature and the human body.
 Under Toliver’s carefully measured pen, this movement through violence brought to mind for me, persistence: the persistence to withstand the structures of domesticity (and all those structures domesticity is nestled under); the persistence to withstand an attack from within the body as that same body is bearing a new life.
 It is Toliver’s persistence that tempers and, at times, wields the flame of this violence, it is this persistence that seeks to create from absence, and from the first page to the last it absolutely mesmerizes me.
 In the poem “Standing Outside Your House with a Match and a Gallon of Gasoline”, Toliver writes “I still don’t know what kind of woman/ I am.
 But as the flame nears the fingers/ that trust the match, as close as the skin/ can stand it to singe, I call this the nerve/ to find out—”.
 As taken as I am by the journey within the book, I am also moved by the vision the book creates, a vision of a woman holding both the fire of life and death in her hands, that searches within it all with a keen strength and wonder.
 And how gorgeous and powerful of a vision Ashley Toliver makes, what this vision, when we acknowledge it from a Black woman’s lens, means within the context of this time; what it pulls back from erasure; what it invokes and empowers.
 I am deeply in awe of this book— this book that is constantly seeking, that seeks to reclaim and repossess, that knows this is worthy of our persistence, at least until death, which, as Toliver writes, is “the last road to awe I know.”—Jason Bayani